 Select menu: Stats | Summary Statistics | Summary Tables

 This dialog produces summaries of data values classified into different groups.
-Tables of results can be saved by specifying the names to save the results in by clicking Store then clicking Run.
+You can save tables of results by clicking Store and specifying the names, then clicking Run.

 - After you have imported your data, from the menu select